 Popups are known to be terrific attention grabbers, yet it’s often hard to find the right balance between efficiency and annoyance.
-For instance, with welcome popups you can be sure your message will be seen by the visitors, however, some people believe they are intrusive and create poor website experience.
+For instance, with welcome popups you can be sure your message will be seen by the visitors.
+However, some people believe that these popups are intrusive and create poor website experience.

 If you’re looking for a middle ground – a popup that gets seen by your target audience and doesn’t appear annoying at the same time – scroll triggered popups are your best bet.